VigneswarM/SoftwareMeasurement/README.md

 ## Correlation
 - [x] How we implemented in our project?

-Inorder to calculate the correlation between metrics,we have used open source software [Project Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter), which supports various languages like Julia, Python, R etc.
+In order to calculate the correlation between the metrics, we have used open source software [Project Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter), which supports various languages like Julia, Python, R etc.
-   - Firstly, data files(.xls) are loaded to jupyter binder server.
+   - Firstly, data files(.csv) are loaded to jupyter binder server.
    - Data file consists of the metrics data for which the correlation is being performed.
 Eg: For correlation of coverage and                complexity, the excel file contains three mandatory columns namely Statement coverage, Branch coverage & Code complexity
    - Correlation is calculated using spearman method.
 Following are the commands used to perform the calculation
    - ``` df = pd.read_csv('input.csv', error_bad_lines=False)```  _Loading input_